Victoria Literacy Connection: A Brief History

 Meet our Board

-Erin Halma (Vice-Chair) moved to Victoria for law school and found she could not bring herself to leave.
+Erin Halma (Chair) moved to Victoria for law school and found she could not bring herself to leave.
 She now works as legal counsel with the provincial government.
 She is an avid reader, always looking for a recommendation of a good book and wants everyone to have the opportunity to enjoy reading as much as she does.

-Holly Kinkaid is a Senior Policy Analyst in the provincial government.
+Holly Kinkaid (Vice-Chair) is a Senior Policy Analyst in the provincial government.
 She has a Master of Arts Degree in Education from the University of Victoria and has been a literacy tutor of both children and adults.
 While living in the Middle East, she volunteered in the community as an ESL and Cultural Exchange Facilitator.

 Members of Honour